DataDog/hiring-engineers/answers.md

 * When this monitor sends you an email notification, take a screenshot of the email that it sends you.

-Below, a mail received after noification.
+Below, a mail received after notification.
 ![Mail_send_part1](/Screens/Answer9.png)
 ![Mail_send_part2](/Screens/Answer10.png)